Classes canceled at Knoxville school for two days after armed student is killed in encounter with police - KVIA

 Classes canceled at Knoxville school for two days after armed student is killed in encounter with police

-No classes will be held for the next two days at a school in Knoxville after a student was killed and a police officer injured during an encounter at the high school.
+No classes were held for the last two days at a school in Knoxville after a student was killed and a police officer was shot and injured during an encounter at the high school.

-The superintendent was speaking after a traumatic day in which officers responded to a call of a potentially armed person Monday afternoon and found the person in the school bathroom, Tennessee Bureau of Investigations (TBI) Director David Rausch said during the press conference.
+The superintendent was speaking after a traumatic day in which officers responded to a call of a potentially armed person Monday afternoon and found the person, later identified as 17-year-old student Anthony J. Thompson Jr., in the school bathroom, according to a preliminary report from the Tennessee Bureau of Investigation (TBI).

-Rausch said that officers ordered him out but he refused and fired shots, prompting one officer to return fire.
+Officers ordered him out but he refused.
+Following a struggle, Thompson’s gun fired, prompting one officer to return fire, the TBI said.
+Thompson was pronounced dead at the scene.

-The gunman died at the scene, according to Rausch.
-He was identified as a student at the school but his name has not been released.
+The officer who was shot and injured, Adam Wilson, was not struck by gunfire from Thompson, according to the TBI’s preliminary findings.
+No further explanation on who fired the shot has been given.

-The shooting is just the latest gun violence incident to plague the school, which has already lost four students in the last few months, Knoxville Fire Department Capt.
-D.J.
-Corcoran told CNN in an email Monday.
+The shooting is just the latest gun violence incident to plague the school, which has already lost four students in the last few months, the Knoxville Fire Department told CNN in an email Monday.

 ‘Our worst fear’

-The investigation is continuing and the findings will be shared with the local District Attorney, Rausch said during the press conference.
+The investigation is continuing and the findings will be shared with the local District Attorney, TBI Director David Rausch said Monday.

 Rausch said this is not a “school shooting” but is an “officer-involved shooting at a school,” noting that the distinction is important.